 - Auction: We had an auction one year to help cover the cost of the reunion.
 It included a handmade quilt from one relative, a Tupperware bowl set (from one who was a Tupperware consultant), a handmade pioneer doll, a wooden egg kaleidoscope that had been in the family for two generations (and now a third since I bought it!), a tire swing (from an autoshop owner relative), and other simple things.
 It was one of my favorite reunions because of the stories being remembered and the stories being created by this simple sharing of what were, or would become, family treasures.

 - Tie-dying t-shirts: with all the custom t-shirt sites out there these days, you can easily make a “Family Reunion 2021” white t-shirt, order one for each family member, and tie-dye them when you get together.
 (You can even put everyone’s names on the back or find some other way of commemorating the identity of those coming together.)
 We tie-dyed one year and to this day when we wear them, we still talk about the fun we had making them together!

 Virtual Family Reunion Ideas

-But what if we can’t get together in-person?
+What is you can’t get together in-person?
 All hope is not lost – you can still have a great family reunion!
-Getting together on Facebook (video) chat, Zoom, Skype, FaceTime (for Apple users), HouseParty, or other video platforms for the main event, you can try one of these ideas for your family reunion this year:
+Getting together on Facebook (video) chat, Zoom, Skype, FaceTime (for Apple users), HouseParty, or other video platforms for the main event, you can try one of these ideas for your virtual family reunion this year:

 - Virtual game night: If your family loves trivia, board games, or party games, consider planning a virtual game night.
 There are tons of online resources like JackBox , Random Trivia Generator, QuizUp, or you can download apps (some of these are free!) for board games with online play options like Monopoly, Risk, Catan, Clue, and many others.